 For example, it is predicted that the economic potential of a decentralised Metaverse could be as high as $8 trillion — according to Morgan Stanley.
 Meanwhile, 2021 NFT sales related to gaming assets accounted for 20% overall.

-The Metaverse, NFTs, and even Gaming DAOs are all components that work on blockchain for gaming, but it is the Web3 aspects of decentralisation, security, tokenisation and ownership that are sucking blockchain into Web3 gaming and providing these opportunities.
+The Metaverse, NFTs, and even Gaming DAOs are all key components of Web3 gaming, but it is the broader concepts of decentralisation, security, tokenisation and ownership that are endearing Web3 technologies towards the gaming sector and providing opportunities.

 Blockchain is well heralded for its decentralisation and ability to empower users to act online without the need for intermediaries.
 Bitcoin, as the first major decentralised cryptocurrency, showed how people could transact without the need for banks and other centralised entities.